ymcatwincities/openy-docksal/README.md

 The webserver starts up and for site will be provided base configuration.
 After finish you need to open site in browser and continue installation from UI.
-This command is useful for testing OpenY install form.
+This command is useful for testing Open Y install form.

 ### Testing Upgrade path
 ```bash
 fin upgrade_init
 ```

-The webserver starts up and site will be installed from OpenY DB dump that contain pre-installed previous OpenY version.
+The webserver starts up and the site will be installed from Open Y DB dump that contain pre-installed previous Open Y version.
-Also will be executed all new updates.
+After installation will be executed all new updates that were added in the latest Open Y versions.

-More info about upgrade path you can find here - [How to support upgrade path](https://github.com/ymcatwincities/openy/blob/8.x-2.x/docs/Development/Upgrade%20path.md)
+More information about the upgrade path you can find here - [How to support upgrade path](https://github.com/ymcatwincities/openy/blob/8.x-2.x/docs/Development/Upgrade%20path.md)

 # How to develop?